adamantmc/pingme/README.md

 # PingMe

-PingMe is a small CLI tool to store messages and send out notifications.
+PingMe is a small CLI tool to store messages and send out Desktop notifications.

 ## Building